-If, after applying the means tests, a student or Australian Apprentice is entitled to any amount of Pharmaceutical Allowance, s/he receives the full Pharmaceutical Allowance amount.
+If, after applying the means tests, a student or Australian Apprentice is entitled to any amount of Pharmaceutical Allowance, they receive the full Pharmaceutical Allowance amount.
 The effect of means testing upon Pharmaceutical Allowance is set out in Chapter 57: Calculating ABSTUDY Rates.